Cherjios/sergiolopez.github.io/README.md

 - Resume on pdf

 ## HTML pages
-All html pages are in the [sergiolopez.github.io/html/](https://github.com/Cherjios/sergiolopez.github.io/tree/master/html).
+All html pages are in the [sergiolopez.github.io/html/](https://github.com/Cherjios/sergiolopez.github.io/tree/master/html) directory.
 These are ejs files which call partials in ejs to include html in other pages.

 ## Static Files (CSS, Javascript)